Wang Zhengming

-Wang Zhengming (born 16 February 1990) is a Chinese badminton player from Guangzhou, Guangdong.
-He was the boys' singles gold medalists at the 2008 Asian and World Junior Championships.
+Wang Zhengming (王睁茗) (born 16 February 1990) is a Chinese badminton player from Guangzhou, Guangdong.
+He was the boys' singles gold medalist at the 2008 Asian and World Junior Championships.

 Career

 2010

 A World and Asian Junior Champion two years earlier, 2010 was Wang's breakthrough year on the international badminton scene.
-His most impressive achievements were finishing runner-up to his idol Lin Dan in the Asian Championships and reaching the semi-finals of the China Masters BWF Superseries event.
+His most impressive achievements were finishing runner-up to Lin Dan in the Asian Championships and reaching the semi-finals of the China Masters BWF Superseries event.
 By the end of the year, Wang's ranking had risen over 200 places to 43rd.

 2011

 Wang reached the quarter-finals of the first Superseries Premier event, the Korea Open, registering an impressive 21–11, 21–14 victory over reigning World Champion Chen Jin along the way.
-Wang also reached the semi-finals of the Singapore Open beating former Olympic and two-time Asian games winner Taufik Hidayat.
+Wang also reached the semi-finals of the Singapore Open beating former Olympic and two-time Asian games winner Taufik Hidayat of Indonesia.

 2013

 In March, Wang won his first senior international title, the Swiss Open, beating compatriot Du Pengyu in the final 21–18 21–18.
 Wang lost in the third round of the 2013 BWF World Championships in August from first seed Malaysian Lee Chong Wei.
 In September, at his home China in the city of Changzhou, Wang won his first Superseries event, the China Masters, beating the Dane Jan Ø. Jørgensen 21–13, 16–21, 23–21 in a grueling semi-final match and then Korean qualifier Son Wan-ho in another close 3 games final 11–22, 21–14, 24–22.
 Again at his home country in October, he lost the final of the East Asian Games in Tianjin from compatriot Du Pengyu.
 In November, Wang also reached the final of his first Superseries Premier event, the China Open in Shanghai, along the way beating fifth seed Tommy Sugiarto from Indonesia 21–15, 14–21, 21–18 in the 3rd round, compatriot and 3rd seed Du Pengyu 21–17, 21–8 in the quarterfinals, Japanese talent Kento Momota 22–20, 9–21, 21–6 in the semi-final and ultimately losing to compatriot Chen Long in a 3 games final 21–19, 8–21, 14–21.